amplab/training/ampcamp/movie-recommendation-with-mllib.md

 </div>

 Spark might take a minute or two to train the models.
-You should see the following on the screen:
+You should see the following on the screen.
+Note that you might get slightly different answers in your run.

 ~~~
-The best model was trained using rank 8 and lambda 10.0, and its RMSE on test is 0.8808492431998702.
+The best model was trained with rank 8 and lambda 10.0, and numIter = 10, and its RMSE on test is 0.8808492431998702.
 ~~~

 ##Recommending movies for you